 Focal points aren't optimized for:

-- Background images uploaded in the Style Editor - These images don't have focal points.
-To adjust the image's focus and cropping, use the Position and Size Style Editor tweaks.
+- Background images uploaded in Site Styles - These images don't have focal points.
+To adjust the image's focus and cropping, use the Position and Size Site Styles tweaks.

 - Images with parallax scrolling - These images have focal points.
 However, because of how parallax scrolling works, the changes may not have a noticeable impact on an image's position, especially for short, wide images.

 - Videos in any area of your site.

 Tip: You can crop and resize images using other built-in tools.

 Hover over the image to display the focal point (a small circle).
 This example uses a thumbnail image, but the process is similar for all focal points.

 Step 2 - Set the focal point